ergonlogic/hosting_skynet/README.md

     user = <aegir_site_db_user>
     passwd = <aegir_site_db_password>

-The creation of this config file is automated in a post-verify hook.
+The creation of this config file is automated in a post-verify hook on the hostmaster site.

 Usage
 -----

+Generally, you'll want to run the Skynet Daemon via Supervisor or the like.
-Since Skynet is built on Cement, we are provided with a number of useful CLI options by default, including a help option:
+However, it can be run manually.
+Since Skynet is built on Cement, we are provided with a number of useful CLI options by default, including a help
+option:

-    $ ~/.drush/skynet/skynet.py -h
+    $ /var/aegir/config/skynet/skynet.py -h

 The only sub-command implemented so far is to run a queue daemon:

-    $ ~/.drush/skynet/skynet.py queued
+    $ /var/aegir/config/skynet/skynet.py queued

 This command has a handy alias 'q', and can also be run in the background:

-    $ ~/.drush/skynet/skynet.py q --daemon
+    $ /var/aegir/config/config/skynet/skynet.py q --daemon

 --------------------------------------------------------------------------------